mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

 ```
 -- word-dir.
 The directory where all the information generated in the training process will be stored: logs, chekpoints and weights.

 -- config.
-Configuration file used.
-The path to the files in the /data folder to be used in this process is defined, in addition to all the hyperparameters used in the training phase.
+Configuration file used: The path to the information that will feed the model present in the folder **/data** used in this process, in addition to all the hyperparameters used in the training phase.

 -- device.
 Indicate the gpu to use.
 The training requires approximately 23000MB of RAM, you can use a single GPU or several GPUs.
 In case you do not have enough computational resources you should reduce the batch-size by adding the following parameters by modifying the configuration file or by command line: ' --batch size 64 --forward_batch_size 32 test_batch_size 32 '